It’s the first week of The Home Organizing Challenge and we are off to an organized kitchen!

 Did you miss last week’s post on How To Prepare For The Organizing Challenge?
 Click here to get those checklists and set yourself for success!

 The kitchen is a hub for the life and activities of your home.

 This most critical room creates three meals a day and countless snacks.
 It’s a gathering place for friends and family and is the first place you visit in the morning.
 It’s where we organize life and a meeting ground for everyone.

 Precisely because your kitchen is so significant to your home and your family, it should always be decluttered and organized.
-This is how you can make it be the workhorse of a room you need it to be.
+Organizing it is how you can make it be the workhorse of a room you need it to be.

-A space that gets so much use can get cluttered up and disorganized really fast.
+A space that gets so much use can get cluttered up and disorganized fast.